17 Must Know Tagalog Words With No English Translations

 With over 7000 islands waiting to be explored, beaches yet to be discovered and new friendships waiting to be developed, and add to it the beautiful culture, the Philippines is indeed a hot spot.
 But of course language is essential.
 Learning the language adds up to the adventure.
 Basic words and phrases might not be hard to learn but what about those that doesn't have the exact English translation?
-Worry not, here's 10 of the most used weird Filipino words without their English counterpart that you'll likely encounter.
+Worry not, below is a list of the most used weird Filipino or Tagalog words with no English translation that you'll likely encounter.

 Let's have more than 15 weird Filipino words and see what each means.
 Most on this list aren't mentioned yet on other weird Tagalog words you'll find online and it's more likely you've heard few of these.
 Fluent and want to add more meaning to some?
 Feel free to do so.